dmaust/rounding/README.rst

 `RoundToEven` rounds to the nearest, but in the event of a tie, rounds toward the nearest even number.

-Stochastic rounding provides a mechanism to eliminate accumulated roundoff error in the presence of a distribution where for individual samples, the roundoff error is skewed.
+`StochasticRound` provides a mechanism to eliminate accumulated roundoff error in the presence of a distribution where for individual samples, the roundoff error is skewed.
 This is typically caused by small values.